robphoenix/IPA/README.md

 ## TODO

 **this** - *"You should probably parse to some internal representation that requires the least parsing or generating...which might just be a binary of some kind.
-Or you could just use what Erlang likes to, which is the 4-tuple."
+Or you could just use what Erlang likes to, which is the 4-tuple."* - asonge

 - validity checks for hex, binary & tuple masks
 - validity checks for hex, binary, bits & tuple addresses